dainst/civers-prototype/README.md

 - http://localhost:8022 # The Widget Host

-If you encounter in either *Citator* or *DOI Registrar* a red message bar at the bottom of the screen which informs about `shadow-cljs Stale Output!`, wait a few seconds and refrsh the page.
+If you encounter in either *Citator* or *DOI Registrar* a red message bar at the bottom of the screen which informs about `shadow-cljs - Stale Output!` or `shadow-cljs - Reconnecting ...`, wait a few seconds and refrsh the page.
 Also wait a few seconds and refresh if *Widget Host* does not show the widget yet.
 Make sure everything is fine before you proceed.

 The two primary use cases are documented [here](./docs/README.md).